 Serving you in God’s grace

+Deacon Sheila was ordained on December 5, 2009 in the first group of vocational deacons ordained in this diocese and joined the staff of Immanuel Highlands in 2010.
+She has a BA in music from the U of D, a MS in Pastoral Care/Spiritual Direction from Neumann University, and a Certificate in Theological Study from LTSP.
+Prior to her ordination she was active in parish ministry and served on several diocesan committees.
 Sheila serves as deacon in our liturgies and the main thrust of her ministry is outreach.
 She works with programs sponsored by Friendship House and has also served on the FH Board.
 Currently she is serving on Diocesan Council and on Province III Council.
 She is married to Richard and they have three adult daughters and three grandchildren.
 In 2006, she became a Professed Member of the Anamchara Fellowship and her religious name is Sister Sheila Brigid.
 Her outside interests include singing, reading, and making Anglican Rosaries.

 Jon is in the office from 8:30am to 1:30pm, Monday through Friday preparing Sunday bulletins, preparing and publishing the Parish weekly newsletter (the Highlands Voice), keeping the books, publishing financial reports, answering the phone, as well as managing the property and other things that need to be attended to throughout each week.
 Jon is married with two adult daughters and a granddaughter.
 An avid reader and golfer, he is also very active in his home parish.
 Email Jon